CherifiImene/house-pricing-predictions-ops/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/CherifiImene/project-ml-microservice-kubernetes/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/CherifiImene/project-ml-microservice-kubernetes/tree/main)

-## Project Overview
+## Project Summary

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+This repository is a Flask application that predicts housing prices in Boston according to several features, such as average rooms in a home and data about highway access, It also has the scriptneeded to operationalize this app and run it on Docker or Kubernetes.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----
+The data used in this project was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+Feel Free to extended this project to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ## Setup the Environment